stvmachine/test-crypto-list/README.md

 yarn install
 yarn start
 ```
-3. Allow CORS
-We are calling an external API and the app receives CORS error.
+3. Allow CORS: We are calling an external API and the app receives CORS error.
 To fix this and run the project correctly, please try on a browser with an extension that allows CORS (e.g.: Google Chrome).